dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/UpdatedTalkNotes.md

 Turns out not to depend on $H$, and only on the hypersurface $Y$.
 The existence of a closed orbit is equivalent to the existence of a closed embedded curve $\gamma$ that is everywhere tangent to $\ker(\restrictionof{\omega}{Y})$.

+When is such a curve guaranteed to exist?

 **Theorem (1987):**
 Every contact-type hypersurface in the symplectic manifold $(\RR^{2n}, \omega)$ contains a periodic orbit.